RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Animations-Sprites/DrawSpriteXY/README.md

 ## Parameters
 - `Frame`
-The ID of the sprite to draw
+The ID of the sprite to draw.
 - `XPos`
-The position of the sprite on the horizontal axis in world-space
+The position of the sprite on the horizontal axis in world-space.
 - `YPos`
-The position of the sprite on the vertical axis in world-space
+The position of the sprite on the vertical axis in world-space.

 ## Return Value
 None.